atreyasha/spp-explainability/docs/develop.md

                     time and resources -\> would require new pre-processing scripts

-                8.  remove sample data set when unnecessary and provide only description of data structures required
+                8.  provide only description of data structures (eg. data, labels) required for training processes

                 9.  consider changing default helpers in readme to python helpers instead of those from shell scripts